 The garlic is optional.
 It is not usually included in pasta carbonara, but it tastes great so we've included it.
 By the way, "guanciale", or pork jowl, is traditionally used in this dish, so if you can get it, by all means use it.

-- 1 Tbsp olive oil or unsalted butter
+- 1 tablespoon extra virgin olive oil or unsalted butter

 - 1/2 pound pancetta or thick cut bacon, diced